gkappler/CombinedParsers.jl/docs/src/man/pcre-compliance.md

 ![](log_btimes.png)

 Points represent PCRE an individual benchmark.
-PCRE benchmarks have a range between 82ns to 518ns.
-CombinedParsers benchmarks have a ~20-times larger range between 33ns to 140μs.
 ### Benchmark ratios histogram:
 ![](log_btime_ratio_histogram.svg)

-The equal are histograms of log10-ratios of `time_Regcomb/time_Regex` shows that `CombinedParser` implementation is competitive, with speeds up to 10x faster in best cases and only rarely 100x slower in worst cases.
+The equal-area-histograms of log10-ratios of `time_Regcomb/time_Regex` shows that `CombinedParser` implementation is competitive.
-Worst cases are investigated for improving [in this IJulia notebook](https://github.com/gkappler/CombinedParsers.jl/blob/master/benchmark/benchmarks.ipynb).
+Worst cases are investigated for further optimization [in this IJulia notebook](https://github.com/gkappler/CombinedParsers.jl/blob/master/benchmark/benchmarks.ipynb).

+Next steps in optimization are
+- caching codeunit lengths of matches for backtracking.
+- memoization of sub-parsings.
 ## Unsupported
 251 unsupported patterns were omitted for the following reasons: